PD Operads and Explicit Partition Lie Algebras: Functors on pro-coherent modules

-When $R$ is a \emph{discrete ring}, the objects in $R[\mathcal{O}_G]$ are all contained in the heart of the $t$-structure, i.e.\ they correspond to $\ul{R}$-modules in the (ordinary) category of Mackey functors $A(G)\rt \cat{Ab}$ with values in discrete abelian groups.
-A result of Yoshida \cite{yoshida1983} then identifies $R[\mathcal{O}_G]$ as follows: it is the full subcategory of the (ordinary) category $\Mod_{R[G]}^{\heartsuit}$ of discrete $R[G]$-modules spanned by the $R$-linearisations $R[X]$ of finite $G$-sets $X$.
-Note that \textit{not} all maps $R[X]\rightarrow R[Y]$ are induced by equivariant maps of sets $X\rightarrow Y$. \end{example}
+When $R$ is a \emph{discrete ring}, the objects in $R[\Orb_G]$ are all contained in the heart of the $t$-structure, i.e.\ they correspond to $\ul{R}$-modules in the (ordinary) category of Mackey functors $A(G)\rt \cat{Ab}$ with values in discrete abelian groups.
+Indeed, since all suspension spectra of finite $G$-sets are dualisable in $\Sp^{\sG}$, we have that